jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 By questioning our artificial creations, we're effectively asking what our nature is.
 And, not for academic reasons, but for the express purpose of better adapting to nature's environment, weather, and rulebook by becoming self-aware about the artificial selections we're currently making, so they respond to the real pressures our environment imposes rather than the noise so common in the identity, politics, and economics we currently use to play the Game of Technological Life.

+Since 1970, monitored wildlife populations of mammals, birds, amphibians, reptiles, and fish have declined by roughly 68%.
+Scientists debate whether this counts as a mass extinction.
+Whatever it's called, the forests, fisheries, herds, and flocks we once harvested with ease are often literally not there anymore.

-Since there is a sixth mass extinction of biological life underway, most certainly being caused by humanity's use—and misuse—of technology, I would hazard a guess if nature truly had a mother, she wouldn't mind us selecting our tools on real fitness, as fast as we can.
-For a self-aware selector aims at the same target nature does—real fitness—just aims better and shoots faster.
+This is most certainly being caused by humanity's use—and misuse—of technology.
+But if nature had a mother, she wouldn't be asking us to stop building; technology lets life spread into new niches and hold back entropy where it otherwise couldn't.
+She'd be asking us to start choosing well.
+A self-aware selector aims at the same target blind nature does, but aims better and shoots faster.

 But, what does that mean for you?